pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

     rather than ``nodes=get_nodes()``.
     The latter would fail when the app is deployed, because the app would try to list files that are automatically excluded from the source code package.
-    If you provide ``get_nodes`` unevaluated, then PsyNet will only evaluate it on the local machine when the app is being deployed.
+    Instead, you should defer evaluation by providing ``get_nodes`` as a function, which allows PsyNet to only evaluate it on the local machine while the deployment package is being prepared.

 There are many other optional parameters available too.
 See in particular: